Why You Should Ditch SMS as an Auth Factor

-In my previous post, I talked about how the COVID19 pandemic has impacted how our customers use MFA — more specifically how SMS as a factor is on the rise as organizations look to rapidly roll out a quick and easy secondary auth method in response to the need to embrace remote work.
+In my previous post, I talked about how the COVID19 pandemic has impacted how our customers use MFA — more specifically how SMS authentication is on the rise as organizations look to rapidly roll out a quick and easy secondary auth method in response to the need to embrace remote work.
 In this post, I’ll go into more detail around issues with SMS as a factor, and some alternative methods that I’d recommend.

 SMS as an Authentication Factor